 - Maintenance of the application through a managed services model using local professionals,

 - Maximized the economic benefit of the project to local economy,

 - Increase return on funds invested, and

 - Ensured a sustainable legacy for the program in recipient countries.

-Trigyn Technologies’ innovative Sustainable Development Model that has been proven to be an effective framework for building a lasting economic legacy from technology investments in developing countries.
+Trigyn's Sustainable Development Model for Information Technology has proven to be an effective framework for building a lasting legacy from technology investments in developing countries.